• (1) Home

 DISCRIMINATION

 • There has also not been any systemic racism, sexism or homophobia in Cuba.
 Fidel forbade such discrimination soon after the revolution, although it did take him a little longer to ban homophobia.
-But today, Cuba has little to no systemic discrimination.
+But today, Cuba has little to no systemic discrimination, including class distinctions.
 Cuba is even one of just a few Latin American countries where same sex marriage is legal.
 In fact, there is a large LGBTQ hotel in Havana with rainbow flags on the outside.
+As you get acclimated with Cuba, you will realize how even the cleaning person at your hotel is on the same social footing as the hotel manager.
+It's incredibly eye opening.

-Cuba has amazing food, especially seafood.
-Cuba has the best coffee in the world.
+Cuba also has amazing food, especially seafood, for tourists.
+Cuba has the best coffee, sugar and rum in the world as well.

-Cuba even has the 2nd best rated beach in the whole world.
+Cuba even has the 2nd highest rated beach in the whole world about a 3 hours drive from Havana.

 Piña Tours (A CubaABC.com company)